 * Click here for rating key

 95 Cordova Restaurant Review: It's impossible to separate dinner at 95 Cordova from the experience of walking into the historic Casa Monica Hotel.
-The intimate, ornate property---built at the behest of railroad magnate Henry Flagler in 1888---combines the fancifully carved arches, fountains and tiles of Moorish architecture with the jewel-toned, overstuffed trappings of the Victorian era.
-And amidst the beaded curtains and fabric-draped ceilings sits a restaurant that boasts one of the trendiest, most eclectic menus on the First Coast.
-Asian spices, condiments and cooking techniques are liberally-sprinkled over a bill of fare featuring Pacific Rim, French, Italian and American favorites.
-Don't miss the lobster soup, which, unlike the bland bisques served at most restaurants, is a spicy, Thai-inspired delight filled with thin cellophane noodles, mushrooms and slices of lobster meat.
-Whether you succumb to the pan-seared sea bass or velvet-textured filet mignon, your entrée will likely come with a hearty rustic side of chunky mashed potatoes or an ethereally rich helping of wild mushroom risotto.
-But save room for dessert; the Zen Sum tiramisu is to die for.
+The intimate, ornate property --- built at the behest of railroad magnate Henry Flagler in 1888 --- combines the fancifully carved arches, fountains and tiles of Moorish architecture with the jewel-toned, overstuffed trappings of the Victorian era.
+And amidst the beaded curtains and fabric-draped ceilings sits a restaurant that boasts a something-for-everyone menu.
+Asian spices, condiments and cooking techniques are liberally sprinkled over a bill of fare featuring Pacific Rim, French, Italian and American favorites.
+Don't miss the lobster and crab soup, which, unlike the bland bisques served at most restaurants, is spicy with cumin, coriander and fresh cilantro.
+Whether you succumb to the pan-seared sea bass or velvet-textured filet mignon, your entrée will likely come with a hearty rustic side of chunky mashed potatoes or a rich helping of wild mushroom risotto.
+But save room for dessert, perhaps the Meyer lemon and lavender pot de crème.